CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 - Dashboard fixes where groupBy value links were incorrect due to field renaming.
 - Interactions for file hashes.
 - Query optimizations in a few places where the `default()` function is used.
+- Added additional optimizations to `zCommunityId`, which now includes detection events.

 Version 1.3.4
 - Added a `zCommunityId` user function to calculate the Community Id.